White backlash: United States

-Among the highest-profile examples of a white backlash in the United States was after the passage of the Civil Rights Act of 1964.
+Another backlash happened after the passage of the Civil Rights Act of 1964.
 Many Democrats in Congress, as well as President Lyndon B. Johnson himself, feared that such a backlash could develop in response to the legislation, and Martin Luther King Jr. popularized the "white backlash" phrase and concept to warn of that possibility.
 The backlash that they had warned about occurred and was based on the argument that whites of immigrant descent did not receive the benefits that were given to African Americans in the Civil Rights Act.
-After signing the Civil Rights Act, Johnson grew concerned that the white backlash would cost him the 1964 general election later that year.
+After signing the Civil Rights Act, Johnson grew concerned that the white backlash would cost him the 1964 presidential election later that year.
 Specifically, Johnson feared that his opponent, Barry Goldwater, would harness the backlash by highlighting the black riots that were engulfing the country.
+Despite the fears, Johnson won the election by a landslide, only losing South Carolina, Georgia, Alabama, Mississippi, Louisiana and Goldwater's home state of Arizona.
+Eventually, white southerners switched to the Republican Party.